Azure/acr/docs/preview/continuous-patching/README.md

 az acr supply-chain workflow delete --help
 ```

 Once a workflow is successfully deleted, the repository “csscpolicies/patchpolicy” will be automatically deleted.
-The 3 tasks that run your workflow will also be automatically deleted, along with any currently queued runs.
+The 3 tasks that run your workflow will also be automatically deleted, along with any currently queued runs and previous logs.

 ## Listing Running Tasks